cristianomoliveira/pyBrasileirao/README.md

 # dadosCovid

-This projects shows covid data from Brazil
+This projects shows covid data from Brazil and uses python 3.7.6